birukG09/Bits-connect/README.md

-# BiTS Connect – Frontend
+# BiTS Connect – Frontend only

 A modern educational platform frontend built with **Vite + React + TypeScript + Tailwind CSS**.
 Designed to help students upload files, track GPA, access blogs, and chat with peers.